rontarrant/gtkDcoding/docs/_posts/2019-03-19-0019-disappearing-text-entry.md

 ---
-title: 0019 - Disappearing Entry Text and Font Selection
+title: "0019: Disappearing Entry Text and Font Selection"
 topic: text
 layout: post
 description: How to make a GTK Entry widget disappear and how to use the FontButton - a D language tutorial.